Emin (esoteric movement): Raymond Armin (Leo)

-Raymond Armin was born in London (1926) under the name Schirtenlieb, and did most of his schooling in London, living around the St.Johns Wood area.
+Raymond Armin was born in London (1926) under the name Schirtenlieb.
+He did most of his schooling in London, living around the St.Johns Wood area.
 He started his working life as an apprentice tool maker at Borehamwood near London England.
-Armin did time during the war in the R.A.F. as a quartermaster (His rank was staff sergeant).
+Armin did time during the war in the R.A.F. as a quartermaster.
+(His rank was staff sergeant).
 He married Violet Burton from Waterloo who was 8 months pregnant at the time.